Master of Arts in Global Development and Justice

 Master of Arts

-The Master of Arts in Global Development and Justice (MAGDJ) prepares students to work across the nexus of justice, transformational development and peacebuilding.
-Together with biblical insights and best practices, the program prepares community development leaders, cross-cultural workers, justice leaders and humanitarian specialists in cross-sector vocational skills.
-The curriculum develops compassionate leaders and administrators who are trauma-informed, passionate about advocating for the vulnerable and better prepared to support human flourishing.
+The M.A. in Global Development and Justice (MAGDJ) program prepares students to work across the nexus of justice, community development, and peacebuilding in the U.S. and abroad.
+The program combines biblical and theological insights with best practices to prepare community development leaders, cross‐cultural workers, justice leaders, and children-at-risk specialists (among others) in cross‐sector vocational skills.
+The curriculum seeks to develop compassionate leaders and administrators who are trauma‐informed, passionate about advocating for the vulnerable, and prepared to support human flourishing in their contexts.

 36 UNITS